sprucetonye/calculator_app/README.md

 🤝 Let’s Connect!
 I’m actively looking for new opportunities where I can contribute my Flutter & Mobile Development expertise.
 If you’re hiring or collaborating, let’s talk!

-📧 Email: your.email@example.com
+📧 Email: waribosamuel@gmail.com
-🔗 LinkedIn: Your LinkedIn Profile
+🔗 LinkedIn: tonyewaribo
-💻 GitHub: Your GitHub
+💻 GitHub: sprucetonye

 🚀 Thanks for checking out my project!
 If you like what you see, feel free to ⭐ the repo or reach out for potential opportunities.